By Chuck Hawks

 The city of Liege in Belgium has been associated with the gun trade for centuries.
 Many of the products from this region are of indifferent quality, or built for military purposes, but fine double guns have also been made there for a long time.

-There were once several quality double guns made in the U.S.A.
-The best known of these were LeFever, L. C. Smith, Ithaca, Parker, A. H. Fox, and the Winchester Model 21.
+There were once several high quality double guns made in the U.S.A.
+The best known of these were LeFever, L. C. Smith, Ithaca, Parker, A. H. Fox and the Winchester Model 21.
 At one time Remington also built some nice doubles.
-The first two of these were sideplate or sidelock actions, the rest stout boxlocks.
+LeFever and L. C. Smith built sideplate or sidelock actions, the rest are stout boxlocks.

 Connecticut Shotgun Mfg.
-Co. arranged with Winchester to build the Model 21 in limited quantities.
+Co. arranged with Winchester to acquire the remaining supply of Model 21 receivers, parts and barrels and build the Model 21 in limited quantities.
 At the 1998 SHOT show and again in 2000 I got to inspect a couple of new 21's.
 They looked perfect.
-As you probably realize, I am a fan of the Model 21 and I regard it as the finest of the American double guns.
-Even field grade Model 21's command serious prices on the used market.
+As you may know, I am a fan of the Model 21 and I regard it as the finest of the American double guns.
+Even field grade Model 21's command high prices on the used market.

 Marlin tried to bring back the field grade L.C.
 Smith gun in 1967.
 They built around 2,500 guns, and gave up the struggle in 1972.
 In 2006 Marlin introduced a cheap Turkish made boxlock with false sideplates under the L.C.
 Smith name.
-These guns have absolutely nothing in common with the American made L.C.
-Smith sidelock shotguns except the name.
+These guns, since discontinued, have absolutely nothing in common with the American made L.C.
+Smith sidelock shotguns, except the name.